 Sotheby's London, 29 April 2025.

-While these examples demonstrate the richness of Ottoman decorative gunmaking, none display the rare double-barrel blunderbuss configuration present on the current firearm.
+While these examples demonstrate the richness of Ottoman decorative gun making, none display the rare double-barrel blunderbuss configuration present in the current firearm.

 Related Example in the Present Collection

-See also Lot 672, a Rare Ottoman Miquelet-Lock Carbine (Short Tüfek) with Raised Gold-Damascened Steel and Silver-Inlaid Stock, which illustrates a related decorative tradition of Ottoman luxury firearms of the same period.
+See also Lot 672, a Rare Ottoman Miquelet-Lock Carbine (Short Tüfek) with Raised Gold-Damascened Steel and Silver-Inlaid Stock.

 Related Antiques